What criteria must be met for college work completed during high school to be considered for transfer?

 As per the General Announcements, college-level courses taken during high school years may be considered for credit at Rice upon receipt of the following:

-- An official transcript of all college courses sent directly from the college(s) attended.
-The college courses should be part of the normal curriculum of the college and taught by regular members of the faculty.
+An official transcript of all college courses sent directly from the college(s) attended.
+The college courses should be part of the normal curriculum of the college.

-- Official notification by letter from the high school principal or guidance counselor that the credit earned was not used to meet high school graduation requirements.
-College-level courses that appear on the high school transcript as dual credit will generally not yield credits at Rice.
+Official notification by letter from the high school principal or guidance counselor that the credit earned was not used to meet high school graduation requirements.
+The transcript will not be considered without the letter from the counselor.
+The letter should be mailed to the following address: Rice University, 6100 Main St MS-57, Houston, TX 77005.

 What if I am now a student at Rice and my college credit (taken during high school) meets all of the Rice criteria, but I still haven’t received transfer credit?